If you're a motivated student who is looking for unique opportunities to feed your

 - Participation in the honors program for at least two semesters

-- Maintenance of a GPA of 3.2 or better
+- Maintenance of an overall GPA of 3.2 or better

 - Completion of 10 hours of on campus service or community service